 What a year 2019 we’ve had !
-After having left the blog for some time, it is time to pick up with some fresh news; specially by talking about our new coding workshops.
-We can now offer our own workshops and holiday courses in Paris.
+After having left the blog for some time, it is time to pick up with some fresh news; specially by talking about our coding workshops.
+We can now propose our workshops and holiday courses in Paris.

-#Coding, are you still wondering what are we talking about ?
+Are you still wondering what #coding is ?

 It is true, most of us don’t know what makes our smartphones, laptops, social media networks and video games work.
 Learning to code should be a first step in digital learning, like knowing how to manage personal data, creating secure passwords, protecting connected objects, being able to detect fake content, or even understanding that on the web, “nothing is erased”.